ros2-gbp/automatika_embodied_agents-release/docs/basics.md

 ### Component RunType

-In ROS Agents, components can be of the following two types:
+In EmbodiedAgents, components can be of the following two types:

 ```{list-table}
 :widths: 10 80